The best sex comedies on Netflix

-From a teenager offering advice in Sex Education to a middle-aged couple reigniting their sex life in Wanderlust, here are some of the best sex comedies available on Netflix
+From a teenager offering advice in Sex Education to a middle-aged couple reigniting their sex life in Wanderlust, here are the best sex comedies available on Netflix

-It's a relief that, 20 years later, the sex comedy genre has become enlightened and improved with time.
+Thankfully, a couple of decades later, the sex comedy genre improved and grew enlightened.
 And the proof is on Netflix, with sex and relationship comedy shows for every generation.
-From tweenage to middle age, here's the best of them.
+From tweenage to middle age, here are the best of them.

-Tracking the itchy stages of puberty from boners and periods to sexuality and body-confidence, Big Mouth enters the surreal and sexual adventures of suffering tweenagers.
+Tackling the itchy stages of puberty from erections and periods to sexuality and body-confidence, Big Mouth enters the surreal and sexual adventures of suffering tweenagers.

 The series cuts through many wrongful perceptions of sex with hilariously graphic demonstrations, almost serving as a sexual springboard for life.
 It's the sex education lesson we all wanted at school.

-Like Nick in Big Mouth, Otis (Asa Butterfield) is a teenage boy who can’t masturbate.
-But when he gains inside information from his sex-therapist mother (Gillian Anderson) he uses that knowledge to give paid advice to sexually confused teenagers at his school.
+Like Nick in Big Mouth, Otis (Asa Butterfield) is a teenage boy who can’t masturbate (not at first, anyway).
+But when he gains inside information from his sex-therapist mother (Gillian Anderson) he uses that knowledge to give paid advice to hormonally confused teenagers at his school.

 He delves into the psychology behind certain taboos and practices – emphasising that love, affection, communication, and empathy are all key to a satisfying sexual relationship.

-In Lovesick (formerly Scrotal Recall), the characters have already endured the various sexual rites-of-passage as teenagers, and now the focus is either on more meaningful relationships or completely meaningless sex.
+In Lovesick (formerly Scrotal Recall), the characters have already endured the various rites-of-passage in sex.
+Now, they're torn between more meaningful relationships or completely meaningless sex.

-Dylan (Johnny Flynn) gets Chlamydia and needs to contact all his sexual partners, recounting each of their stories of love and loss.
-He’s a nervous romantic, striving to find 'The One' and falls for women too quickly.
+Dylan (Johnny Flynn) gets Chlamydia and needs to contact all his sexual partners.
+The series recounts the stories of love and loss with each potentially infected woman.
+Dylan’s a nervous romantic, striving to find 'The One', and falling for women too quickly.
 He’s also, unknowingly at first, in love with his best friend Evie (Antonia Thomas) who was once in love with him but is now getting married.

 Lovesick covers the main anxieties of being in your twenties: unrequited love, the pressure to commit or marry, bitter sexual exploits, and disappointing dates.
 It finds comedy and drama in the trials of the twenty-something.

-To be fair, the Nick Payne comedy drama Wanderlust flows through a range of characters of different ages.
-But the main interest is with Joy (Toni Collette) and Alan (Steven Mackintosh), a married couple whose sex life is dwindling.
+Nick Payne's comedy-drama Wanderlust flows through a range of characters of different ages.
+But the main interest is with Joy (Toni Collette) and Alan (Steven Mackintosh), a middle-aged married couple with a dwindling sex life.
 As an unconventional solution, they decide to sleep with other people while staying together – satisfying both their sexual needs without separating.

-Similar to Sex Education, Joy is a couples' therapist and the show delves into the psychological reasons behind her need for more partners.
+Joy is a couples' therapist, and you delve into the psychology behind her polyamorous urges.
 While capturing the awkwardness of sex in hilarious and cringe-worthy detail, the series can also get emotionally striking as Joy tries to make sense of her feelings.

 Wanderlust aims to re-catch Joy and Alan’s sexual spark that was left behind in their youth and fizzled out in middle age.
 The question is whether they can achieve that with each other, or only with others.